Spectrum TV Review

 Spotty customer service

 In our research, we found Spectrum had pretty spotty customer satisfaction rating.
 J.D.
 Power rated the company pretty poorly in most metrics (Overall Satisfaction, Performance & Reliability, Cost of Service, Programming, Communication, Billing, Customer Service).
 Of particular note, Spectrum came dead last in overall satisfaction in the South, North Central, and East regions.
-However, those in the West might have better luck, as Spectrum beat out Comcast and CenturyLink with an overall score of 3/5, including a 4/5 for customer service.
+However, those in the West might have better luck, as Spectrum beat out Frontier and CenturyLink with an average score of 3/5 for customer service.

 Consumer Reports readers rated Spectrum similarly dismally, while the American Customer Satisfaction Index (ACSI) found its service about average (scoring 59/100).
 Overall, these results suggest the caliber of customer service you receive really depend on where you live in the country — and customers in the West region are more likely to have better customer service.